Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 When your limited company reaches its year end, you’ll need to prepare:

-• Full ‘statutory’ annual accounts: This is a report on the company’s financial activities during the year, up until year end.
+• Full statutory annual accounts: This is a report on the company’s financial activities during the year, up until year end.
 It needs to be sent to all shareholders, people who can go to the company’s general meetings, HMRC (as part of your Company Tax Return) and Companies House.

 What you need to do The deadline

-File annual accounts with Companies House The deadline for this is 9 months after your company’s financial year ends
+File annual accounts with Companies House 9 months after your company’s financial year ends

 Anyone who is late reporting information or paying their taxes will normally receive a penalty from either Companies House or HMRC.
 The deadlines are very strict, and some companies have even been struck off the register for failing to report on time.